Madame or Mademoiselle? A Delicate Question 💍

 Author: Camille Chevalier

-There has been a lot of talks about Mademoiselle versus Madame lately, but mostly on how to address a woman when writing a letter, especially when you have to fill in an official form, or for a subscription or something like that.
+There has been plenty of talks about Mademoiselle versus Madame lately, but mostly on how to address a woman when writing a letter, especially when you have to fill in an official form, or for a subscription or something like that.

 Actually, France Prime Minister Mr Fillon banned the use of Mademoiselle in 2012 from legal documents.

-Therefore administrative forms and official documents do not use Mademoiselle any longer in writing.
+Therefore, administrative forms and official documents no longer use Mademoiselle in writing.

 First, please let me clarify the French pronunciation of both words, since I hear many mistakes on them.